-At the end of the year, I was determined to finish this house as much as possible so that for 2019 the only things left to renovate are the stair banister and the master bathroom (not counting finishing the basement because that is years out).
+At the end of the year, I was determined to finish this house as much as possible so that for 2019 the only things left to renovate are the stair banister and the main bathroom (not counting finishing the basement because that is years out).
 That said, my closet was next on the list after the kitchen!
 And equally as anticipated by me!!

 Let's start with a peek at my favorite part:

 Alright Alright some before first might help!
-So there are two closets in the master bedroom because it's split by a hallway to the bathroom.
-When we moved in, I offered Dustin one of the closets in the master AND the main office on our first floor if I could have one of the guest rooms to turn into a full cloffice (closet and office combo) and he said no. So that means, the downstairs office is mine as are the master closets in our bedroom and he has an office and it has a walk in closet where all of his stuff is!
+So there are two closets in the main bedroom because it's split by a hallway to the bathroom.
+When we moved in, I offered Dustin one of the closets in the bathroom AND the main office on our first floor if I could have one of the guest rooms to turn into a full cloffice (closet and office combo) and he said no. So that means, the downstairs office is mine as are the closets in our bedroom and he has an office and it has a walk in closet where all of his stuff is!

 This is the hall I am referring to - the two side doors are the closets.
-Left side is the main hanging closet and the right side is the accessory closet (shoes, bags, scarfs, dresser etc.).
+Left side is the main hanging closet and the right side is the accessory closet (shoes, bags, scarves, dresser etc.).

 Starting with the left side hanging closet - here are some before pictures: